ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

       }
     ]
   },
-  "tags": [
+  "tags": []
-    ["d", "<unique-identifier>"], // Required: Unique identifier for the tools list ["s", "<server-identifier>"] // Required: Reference to the server it belongs to ]
 }
 ```

-The rest of the capabilities (resources, prompts, completions, ping, etc) follow the same pattern as the above examples.

-### Direct Discovery (Private Servers)
+### Server Connection and Initialization

-For servers that are not publicly announced, clients MUST use the MCP initialization process.
-The flow involves a client initialization request, a server initialization response, and a client initialized notification:
+Whether a server is discovered via public announcements or its public key is already known, clients MUST use the MCP initialization process to establish a connection.
+This flow applies to all servers and involves a client initialization request, a server initialization response, and a client initialized notification:

 #### Client Initialization Request